cs3216/cs3216.github.io/coursework/facebook/index.md

 table names, column names/types, primary keys, and relationships.

-You should remember that as a rule of thumb, database schemas should be planned with a **design once use forever** principle in mind.
-You should spend a good amount of thinking on a good schema design, after which you should almost never need to touch the design again.
-No idea how to draw it out?
+You should remember that as a rule of thumb, database schemas should be designed with a **design once use forever** principle in mind.
+You should spend a good amount of thinking on a good schema design, after which you should not need to come back and make drastic changes to it.
-Think simple.
-Annotated boxes and arrows are fine - just make sure the design is clearly communicated.
-Of course, we also accept proper entity-relationship diagrams.

 <div class="box">
-  <strong class="milestone-counter">Milestone 5:</strong> Draw the database schema of your application.
+  <strong class="milestone-counter">Milestone 5:</strong> Draw an Entity-Relationship diagram for your database schema.
 </div>

+(Tip: If you are using MySQL Workbench, there is a feature to automatically create an EER diagram from your existing database schema.
+You may simply export this as a PNG file and include this in your milestone submission.)

 ### SQL: Querying the Database